siderolabs/talos/README.md

 ## Community

+- Support: Questions, bugs, feature requests [GitHub Discussions](https://github.com/siderolabs/talos/discussions)
 - Slack: Join our [slack channel](https://slack.dev.talos-systems.io)
-- Support: Questions, bugs, feature requests [GitHub Discussions](https://github.com/talos-systems/talos/discussions)
 - Forum: [community](https://groups.google.com/a/SideroLabs.com/forum/#!forum/community)
 - Twitter: [@SideroLabs](https://twitter.com/SideroLabs)
 - Email: [info@SideroLabs.com](mailto:info@SideroLabs.com)

 If you're interested in this project and would like to help in engineering efforts or have general usage questions, we are happy to have you!
-We hold a weekly meeting that all audiences are welcome to attend.
+We hold a monthly meeting that all audiences are welcome to attend.

 We would appreciate your feedback so that we can make Talos even better!
 To do so, you can take our [survey](https://docs.google.com/forms/d/1TUna5YTYGCKot68Y9YN_CLobY6z9JzLVCq1G7DoyNjA/edit).